WingedDash/DashBlox/Update log.md

 # Update Logs
 * Update Version 2.1.4
     * Fixed some bugs caused by a recent Roblox update.
     * Removed unfinished features from settings.
-(Estimated release date of late 2023)
 ---
 * Update Version 2.1.3
     * Fixed an issue causing Item Statistics not to display after a Roblox update.